mahedi-bubt/ambulance-service/README.md

 Links
 [Visit Website](https://react-ambulance.web.app/)

-- I tried my best to be responsive.
+- This project mainly focused user authentication.
-- My site is about Ambulance Services.
+- I use custom react-hooks for form validation.
+I also implemented private-route process.
-- This site can be routed without reloading the page.
+- Users only can see the services page.
 - i used a fake data.